tulp/access_schema/README.md

 # AccessSchema gem - ACL/plans for your app

-AccessSchema provides a tool to define ACL schema with simple DSL.
+AccessSchema provides decoupled from Rails and ORM agnostic tool to define ACL schemas with realy simple DSL.

 Inspired by [ya_acl](https://github.com/kaize/ya_acl)

 With a couple of aliases in DSL it enables you to deal with tariff plans.
 Plan and role, feature and privilege are synonyms.